Ada-Lungu/House_Project/README.md

 electricity, natural gas, water.
 The user is able to manipulate the consumption of these utilities by turning on and off household devices such as light switches, watertaps, heating systems, kitchen cooking appliances.
-The system provides measurement meters/d for each type of utility, that update and display the numbers of current and total consumption.
+The system provides measurement meters for each type of utility, that update and display the numbers of current and total consumption.
 The user can play with turning devices on and off in different rooms at the same time.